gradio-app/safefetch/README.md

 ## More Information

 This library was created as a result of Trail of Bits' security audit of Gradio 5 (Hugging Face), and is used [in the Gradio library](https://github.com/gradio-app/gradio/) to make secure requests to arbitrary user-specified URLs.
 We are releasing this as a standalone library so that other developers can benefit from our learnings.
+In the interest of transparency and the spirit of open-source, we are making the [full security audit public](https://github.com/trailofbits/publications/blob/master/reviews/2024-10-huggingface-gradio-securityreview.pdf).

 If you find a security issue in this library, please email the Gradio team at `gradio-team@huggingface.co`.
 Thanks!